rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-novaclient-on-windows/index.md

 </table>

 After you've set all seven environment variables, "OK" your way back out of those windows.
-Note that any command windows you already have open won't reflect the changes to your environment variables.
+Note that any command windows you already have open will fail to reflect the changes to your environment variables.

 ### Test the client